zzamboni/zzamboni.org/content/code/grabcartoons.md

 aliases = "/grabcartoons"
 +++

-[GrabCartoons](https://github.com/zzamboni/grabcartoons/) is a comic-summarizing utility.
-It is modular, and it is very easy to write modules for new comics.
+A comic-summarizing utility.
+Modular and extensible.
 It's one of my oldest open-source projects, and still in use!

-You can find all the information at <http://github.com/zzamboni/grabcartoons>
+You can find all the information at <http://github.com/zzamboni/grabcartoons>.